The Zoo FenceThe Zoo Fence

 Credo — how I got here …

-(For those who wonder, credo is a Latin (and Italian) word meaning I believe, making whatever follows it personal.)
+For those who wonder, credo is a Latin (and Italian) word meaning I believe, making whatever follows it personal.

-Adam-and-Eve’s banishment from Eden is, in story form, the Creation of the mind, the ego or egosense.
-“I am me, and you aren’t.”
+Adam-and-Eve’s banishment from Eden is, in story form, the Creation of the mind mind, the ego or egosense: “I am me, and you aren’t.”
+The human condition: the One perceived as many.
 (For what I suggest the Creator may have intended by their creation, please see here.)

 The Eden event is just a story, a fanciful true story about the real, the Real.